Skip to main content

 yarn start

-Download the trial RichText package and follow steps mentioned in the README file.
-Note that trial RichText is available 30 days only.
+Download the trial RichText package and follow the steps in the README file.
+The trial license is valid for 30 days.

 Import source files

-Open the richtext.component.ts file and import RichText source files.
-Note that:
+Open richtext.component.ts and import the RichText source files.

-In this tutorial you can see how to configure the trial version of RichText.
+This tutorial uses the trial version of RichText.

 richtext.component.ts